scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 a result, users of these tools are not benefiting from the latest state of the art.

+`bloop` aims to fix both problems:

+1. It's specialized on only providing as fast as possible edit/compile/test workflows, rather than covering all of the needs of general build tool like sbt.
-`bloop` aims to fix both problems.
-It only supports the most common build tasks (`compile`, `test` and `console`), and allows other build tools to integrate with it.
+2. It allows other build tools to integrate with it.

 You can think of `bloop` as a powered CLI for Zinc, rather than as a brand new build tool -- `bloop` does not aim to replace your stock build tool, rather complement it.

 In practice, this means that when users are only going to compile and test their project, they can use `bloop` instead of a full-blown resource-hungry build tool; and that generic build tools can